 Homeowners are eligible for the program as well as renters who are paying for their heat directly and in some cases where heat is included in the rent.
 If you are not sure if you qualify, contact the program and ask how your situation will be handled.
-For people are experiencing a heating or fuel crisis, such as a utility shutoff notice, the immanent loss of heat, every effort will be made to expedite your application provided that all required documentation is received and your application is considered complete.
+For people who are experiencing a heating or fuel crisis (such as a utility shutoff notice or the imminent loss of heat, every effort will be made to expedite your application provided that all required documentation is received and your application is considered complete.

 What You Will Need for Your Fuel Assistance Appointment

-- Names, birth dates and social security cards for all household member (Social security numbers are used to check income information, but are not required for eligibility)
+- Names, birth dates and social security cards for all household members (social security numbers are used to check income information, but are not required for eligibility)